 Child Support Deductions in Florida

-Child support, as you may have already figured out by filling out your Financial Affidavit (short form or long form), is largely based on what is determined to be your net income.
+Florida Child support, as you may have already figured out by filling out your Financial Affidavit (short form or long form), is largely based on what is determined to be your net income.
 Gross and net income are different.
 Gross income is the sum total of all of your monthly income from all revenue sources that qualify under Florida and Federal law.
 Net income is the amount of money you net/make after taxes and other allowable deductions, most or all of which are clearly specified on both the Affidavit and Child Support Guidelines Worksheet.
 Let’s delve into child support deductions in Florida including mandatory contributions and alimony.
+Speaking with a child support attorney now.

 Alimony and Child Support Deductions in Florida